VascainoNato/tiko/README.md

 Acesss yourself:
 https://tiko-theta.vercel.app/

-# Tiko - Visualizador de Timeline Gantt
+# Tiko - Gantt Timeline Viewer

 **Tiko** is a cute and colorful **Gantt-style timeline viewer**, built with Next.js, React, and Tailwind CSS.
 It allows you to easily **view**, **drag and drop tasks**, and **edit task details** through an interactive modal.